Is 2 Propanol Soluble In Water

 The Role of Hydrogen Bonding in Solubility

 The key factor driving the solubility of 2-propanol in water is hydrogen bonding.
-The hydroxyl group (-OH) in 2-propanol can form hydrogen bonds with water molecules.
+Even so, the hydroxyl group (-OH) in 2-propanol can form hydrogen bonds with water molecules.
 The oxygen atom in the -OH group of 2-propanol has a partial negative charge and can attract the partial positive charge of the hydrogen atoms in water.
 Conversely, the hydrogen atom in the -OH group of 2-propanol has a partial positive charge and can be attracted to the partial negative charge of the oxygen atom in water.

 Polarity and Miscibility